-031. Campbell, Donald T. and Julian C. Stanley.
-"Experimental and Quasi-Experimental Designs for Research on Teaching," Handbook of Research on Teaching, edited by N. L. Gage, pp. 171-246.
+Campbell, Donald T. and Julian C. Stanley, "Experimental and Quasi-Experimental Designs for Research on Teaching," Handbook Of Research on Teaching, edited by N. L. Gage, pp. 171-246.
 Chicago: Rand McNally, 1963.
 Also reprinted as Experimental and Quasi-Experimental Designs for Research.
 Chicago: Rand McNally, 1966.

-This classic paper catalogues three pre-experimental, three experimental, and ten quasi-experimental research designs, and analyzes how well each design protects against the effects of extraneous variables on outcome measures.
-Eight threats to internal validity are listed: 1) history--outside events which may occur between the before and after measures; 2) maturation--processes within the respondents that occur as a natural consequence of the passage of time; 3) testing--the effects of taking a test once upon the respondents' later scores; 4) instrumentation--changes in the calibration of a measurement device; 5) statistical regression--the tendency of extreme scores to revert toward the mean; 6) selection--biases resulting from differential recruitment into the experimental and control groups; 7) experimental mortality--different rates of loss of people from the experimental and comparison groups; 8) selection-maturation inter-. action--heightened effects resulting from the combination of selective recruitment and maturation.
+This classic paper catalogues three preexperimental, three experimental, and ten quasi-experimental research designs, and analyzes how well each design protects against the effects of extraneous variables on outcome measures.
+Eight threats to internal validity are listed: (1) history-outside events which may occur between the before and after measures; (2) maturation-processes within the respondents that occur as a natural consequence of the passage of time; (3) testing-the effects of taking a test once upon the respondents' later scores; (4) instrumentation-changes in the calibration of a measurement device; (5) statistical regression-the tendency of extreme scores to revert toward the mean; (6) selection -biases resulting from differential recruitment into the experimental and control groups; (7) experimental mortality-different rates of loss of people from the experimental and comparison groups; (8) selection-maturation interaction-heightened effects resulting from the combination of selective recruitment and maturation.
 Four factors are listed that jeopardize external validity, or representativeness of the results.

-Experimental designs control against all these possible sources of interference, but quasi-experimental designs generally leave one or several uncontrolled.
+Experimental designs control against all these possible source of interference, but quasi-experimental designs generally leave one or several uncontrolled.
 The authors examine each design in detail and note ways in which it can be adapted to serve the research purpose.
 When using quasi-experimental designs it is necessary to identify plausible alternative hypotheses which might account for the outcomes, and to attempt to rule these out.
-(For example, see Donald T. Campbell and H. Laurence Ross, "The Connecticut Crackdown on Speeding: Time Series Data in Quasi-Experimental Analysis," Section II).
+(For example, see Donald T. Campbell and H. Laurence Ross, "The Connecticut Crackdown on Speeding: Time Series Data in Quasi-Experimental Analysis," Section II.)

-032. Caplan, Eleanor K. "Evaluation Research on the Interorganizational Level."
-Paper presented at 61st Annual Meeting of the American Sociological Association, September 1, 1966.
+Caplan, Eleanor K. "Evaluation Research on the Interorganizational Level."
+Paper presented at 61st Annual Meeting of the American Sociological Association, August 29- September 1, 1966.
+(Unpublished)